threefoldtech/tfgrid-sdk-ts/packages/types/src/errors/readme.md

 ## BaseError class

-The `BaseError` class is our starting point, this class extends the `Error` class .
+The `BaseError` class is our starting point, this class extends the `Error` class.
 `BaseError` has three main properties `code`, `message`, `module`.

 - code: is the index of the error class in it's module `Error` enum.